johnsonjh/emacs11/README.md

 ### Tape Distribution

-- The following files are available in the tape distribution only:
+- The following files are available in the tape distribution *only*:

 File | Size | Usage
 ---: | ---: | :---